ondat/documentation/docs/operations/etcd/storageos-secret-info.md

 ## How to create the certificates Secret

-The client auth certificates need the following file names, in the Secret.
+The client auth certificates need the following filenames, in the Secret.

 * etcd-client-ca.crt - containing the etcd Certificate Authority certificate
 * etcd-client.crt - containing the etcd Client certificate